FarronF/limerick-council-meetings/meetings/2015/01/26-Full Meeting of Limerick City and County Council/Minutes of Budget Meeting of Limerick City & County Council - 12th January 2015.md

 levy on vacant properties was unacceptable.
 He welcomed the fact that the

-commercial rate would be maintained at the same level as the previous year.--- **14**
+commercial rate would be maintained at the same level as the previous year.
+---
+**14**

 From a Housing perspective, he welcomed the Housing Assistance Payment (HAP)